-> Towards the end of 2009, Slab Magazine’s Oliver Miller, Daniel Schwaag and Ian Warner were invited by architects Arno Brandlhuber and Silvan Linden, to write an edition of Disko, the ongoing series of booklets they publish as part of a masters program in architecture and metropolitain studies at the University of Nürnberg.
+Towards the end of 2009, Slab Magazine’s Oliver Miller, Daniel Schwaag and Ian Warner were invited by architects Arno Brandlhuber and Silvan Linden, to write an edition of Disko, a series of booklets published as part of the masters program in architecture and metropolitan studies at the University of Nürnberg.

-> Disko 16 – Miller / Schwaag / Warner: The New Death Strip
+Disko 16 – Miller / Schwaag / Warner: The New Death Strip

 80 pages, staple bound, with 29 black and white photos, 25 colour photos, 5 diagrams, 2 dingbats and a surprise inner cover

 Published by: Arno Brandlhuber, Silvan Linden – akademie c/o Architektur und Stadtforschung, AdbK Nürnberg